COVID-19 notice: How we keep you safe

 A common question we receive is “what is the difference between Ants and Termites”.
 There are a few different characteristics to distinguish between these two insects.
 Many Clients are often confused between them, but there are some physical and behavioural differences.

-Difference Between Ant & Termite
+Difference Between Ant and Termite

 Termite vs Ants